Etiene/lua.space/posts/art/making-music-in-lua.md

 ##Conclusions
 There are a lot of things that I left out about Moonlet, like how it works or how to install it.
 I will write about that in the near future.
-The purpose of this post is to show that Lua is capable for music handling
+The purpose of this post is to show that Lua is full capable for music handling in a live coding environment.
+Visit my [soundcloud]("https://soundcloud.com/luehi") if you want to listen complete tracks written in the Lua programming language